Fuzzy concept

+With increasing academic literature on the subject, the term "fuzzy concept" is now more widely recognized as a philosophical, linguistic or scientific category, and the study of the characteristics of fuzzy concepts and fuzzy language is known as fuzzy semantics.
+“Fuzzy logic” has become a generic term for many different kinds of many-valued logics, and is applied in many different areas of research and industrial design.

-A fuzzy concept is understood by scientists as a concept which is "to an extent applicable" in a situation.
-That means the concept has gradations of significance or unsharp (variable) boundaries of application.
-A fuzzy statement is a statement which is true "to some extent", and that extent can often be represented by a scaled value.
-The term is also used these days in a more general, popular sense – in contrast to its technical meaning – to refer to a concept which is "rather vague" for any kind of reason.
+For engineers, "Fuzziness is imprecision or vagueness of definition."
+For computer scientists, a fuzzy concept is an idea which is "to an extent applicable" in a situation.
+It means that the concept can have gradations of significance or unsharp (variable) boundaries of application — a "fuzzy statement" is a statement which is true "to some extent", and that extent can often be represented by a scaled value (a score).
+For mathematicians, a "fuzzy concept" is usually a fuzzy set or a combination of such sets (see fuzzy mathematics and fuzzy set theory).
+In cognitive linguistics, the things that belong to a "fuzzy category" exhibit gradations of family resemblance, and the borders of the category are not clearly defined.

-In the past, the very idea of reasoning with fuzzy concepts faced considerable resistance from academic elites.
-They did not want to endorse the use of imprecise concepts in research or argumentation.
+Through most of the 20th century, the idea of reasoning with fuzzy concepts faced considerable resistance from Western academic elites.
+They did not want to endorse the use of imprecise concepts in research or argumentation, and they often regarded fuzzy logic with suspicion, derision or even hostility.
+That may partly explain why the idea of a "fuzzy concept" did not get a separate entry in encyclopedias, handbooks and dictionaries.

 Yet although people might not be aware of it, the use of fuzzy concepts has risen gigantically in all walks of life from the 1970s onward.
 That is mainly due to advances in electronic engineering, fuzzy mathematics and digital computer programming.
 The new technology allows very complex inferences about "variations on a theme" to be anticipated and fixed in a program.
+The Perseverance Mars rover, a driverless NASA vehicle used to explore the Jezero crater on the planet Mars, features fuzzy logic programming that steers it through rough terrain.
+Similarly, to the North, the Chinese Mars rover Zhurong used fuzzy logic algorithms to calculate its travel route in Utopia Planitia from sensor data.

-New neuro-fuzzy computational methods make it possible to identify, measure and respond to fine gradations of significance with great precision.
-It means that practically useful concepts can be coded and applied to all kinds of tasks, even if ordinarily these concepts are never precisely defined.
-Nowadays engineers, statisticians and programmers often represent fuzzy concepts mathematically, using fuzzy logic, fuzzy values, fuzzy variables and fuzzy sets.
+New neuro-fuzzy computational methods make it possible for machines to identify, measure, adjust and respond to fine gradations of significance with great precision.
+It means that practically useful concepts can be coded, sharply defined, and applied to all kinds of tasks, even if ordinarily these concepts are never exactly defined.
+Nowadays engineers, statisticians and programmers often represent fuzzy concepts mathematically, using fuzzy logic, fuzzy values, fuzzy variables and fuzzy sets (see also fuzzy set theory).
+Fuzzy logic is not "woolly thinking", but a "precise logic of imprecision" which reasons with graded concepts and gradations of truth.
+Fuzzy concepts and fuzzy logic often play a significant role in artificial intelligence programming, for example because they can model human cognitive processes more easily than other methods.